lifeng9472/STRCF/README.md

  </div>

-Results on the VOT-2016 dataset is also provided, and we are now prepraring the runfiles on VOT-2016 benchmark.
+Results on the VOT-2016 dataset are also provided, and we are now prepraring the runfiles on VOT-2016 benchmark.

 |               | ECO  | SRDCF| SRDCFDecon| BACF | DeepSRDCF | ECO-HC | STRCF | DeepSTRCF|
 | :-----------: |:----:|:----:|:---------:|:----:|:---------:|:------:| -----:|:--------:|